wix-incubator/mutable/README.md

 ### What Mutable does
 Mutable is a state management library designed with [React](https://github.com/facebook/react) in mind.
-It supports simple implementation of ```shouldComponentUpdate``` by efficiently tracking state changes while avoiding the verbosity involved with using immutable data.
+It allows for simple implementation of ```shouldComponentUpdate``` by efficiently tracking state changes while avoiding the verbosity involved with using immutable data.
 In addition, Mutable enhances React components by offering a unique runtime schema engine that enforces [unidirectional data flow](https://facebook.github.io/flux/), and formalizes the structure of props and state.
 Mutable also supports default or even non-nullable types.

 ## Using mutable
-Add mutable to your project by installing it with [npm](https://www.npmjs.com/):
+Add Mutable to your project by installing it with [npm](https://www.npmjs.com/):

 ```bash
 npm install mutable --save